mecid/mecid.github.io/_posts/2019-06-26-animations-in-swiftui.md

 layout: post
 ---

-SwiftUI brings declarative and straightforward approach in building User Interfaces.
-We have List and Form components and Bindings.
-All of these things make SwiftUI so easy to use and very powerful.
-But today we are going to talk about another feature of SwiftUI, and it is Animations.
+*SwiftUI* brings declarative and straightforward approach in building User Interfaces.
+We have *List* and *Form* components and *Bindings*.
+All of these things make *SwiftUI* so easy to use and very powerful.
+But today we are going to talk about another feature of *SwiftUI*, and it is *Animations*.

 #### Animation
-You can smoothly animate any change in SwiftUI by wrapping it into withAnimation block.
-By default, SwiftUI uses fade in and fade out for animating changes.
+You can smoothly animate any change in *SwiftUI* by wrapping it into *withAnimation* block.
+By default, *SwiftUI* uses fade in and fade out for animating changes.
 Let's take a look at a small example.

 ```swift
 struct ContentView : View {